JLearning5/CSC320projectCCfraud/README.md

 - Scikit-learn
 - Ipywidgets

-These dependencies are listed in the `environment.yml` file for easy setup using conda.
+These dependencies are listed in the `requirements.txt` file for easy setup using conda.

 ## How to Access and Use the Fraud Detection Web Page